* Watchdog wants to axe cbank's mandate on currency, price

 "The Reserve Bank has consulted its legal team and has been advised that the remedial action prescribed by the Public Protector falls outside her powers and is unlawful," it said in a statement.

-South Africa's banking industry lobby group also backed the central bank, urging the government to confirm the bank's independence.
+South Africa's banking industry lobby group backed the central bank.
+It urged the government to confirm the bank's independence.

-The rand weakened as much as 1.6 percent on Monday after Mkhwebane's recommendations, but on early Tuesday it had recovered some ground following the central bank's comments, trading 0.45 percent weaker at 13.0584 per dollar.
+The rand weakened as much as 1.6 percent on Monday after Mkhwebane recommendations, but on early Tuesday it had recovered some ground following the central bank's comments, trading 0.0025 percent firmer at 12.9900 per dollar.

 South Africa is on the brink of prolonged economic downturn after data this month showed a second consecutive quarterly contraction to growth, with elevated political uncertainty sapping already weak business activity.